 Causal body (Soul)

-Causal body, in a way, is your true nature.
-It is your unconditioned Self, natural state of your mind.
-But just like rusted iron is a poor conductor of electricity, conditioned Self is a poor conductor of bliss.
+The causal body, in a way, is your true nature.
+It is your unconditioned Self, the natural state of your mind.
+But just like rusted iron is a poor conductor of electricity, a conditioned Self is a poor conductor of bliss.
 All tendencies of the mind live in your causal body.

 Life Cycle of a Disease